pgaskin/kobo-mods/NickelSeries/README.md

 This mod is currently experimental.
 Although it has safety features built-in, use it at your own risk (you may need to factory reset if something goes wrong).

 Note that even though this mod includes some files from NickelMenu, it won't conflict with it (even if it is a different version or if NickelMenu is installed via LD_PRELOAD) due to the symbol visibility and scope.
+Although, due to limitations in the way failsafe works, if one triggers the failsafe, both NickelMenu and NickelSeries may be removed and need to be re-installed.

 **TODO:**
 - Adobe EPUB support (only KEPUB is currently supported).